jonashoechst/jonashoechst.de/about.md

 [![Sign of Verband Christlicher Pfadfinderinnen und Pfadfinder](https://upload.wikimedia.org/wikipedia/commons/8/87/Verband_Christlicher_Pfadfinderinnen_und_Pfadfinder_%28VCP%29_Logo_%28Lilie%29.svg)](https://upload.wikimedia.org/wikipedia/commons/8/87/Verband_Christlicher_Pfadfinderinnen_und_Pfadfinder_%28VCP%29_Logo_%28Lilie%29.svg)

 At nineteen I became ***Stammesführer***, who is in charge of organizing all parts of the local group.
 After that I became ***Regionssprecher*** who connects those and moderates processes between the local groups.
 Both jobs not only were fulfilling for my personal advancement but taught me a lot about managing things.
+Currently I am starting a [new scouting group](https://vcp-mr.de) in the town of Marburg.

 Impressions on scouting can be found at the website of my local group ([VCP Lumdatal](http://www.vcp-lumdatal.de)) or at the website of [Region Kurhessen](https://vcp-kurhessen.info).